lolmaus/yuidork/README.md

   * :black_circle: Caching
     * :black_circle: Basic caching
     * :black_circle: Background SHA fetching and comparing
-  * :white_circle: Parsing docs from file system
+  * :radio_button: Parsing docs from file system
-    * :white_circle: Figure out how to serve and access files on disk
+    * :black_circle: Figure out how to serve and access files on disk
+    * :black_circle: Implement
-    * :white_circle: Implement
+    * :white_circle: Document
-    * :no_entry: Live-reloading (would be a fantastic feature, but it's too tricky to implement)
+    * :no_entry: Live-reloading (would be a fantastic to have, but too tricky to implement)
+  * :white_circle: Cross-linking
 * :white_circle: Some tests maybe
 * :white_circle: Document with YUIDoc :trollface:
 * :no_entry: Support JSDoc (need to figure out how different YUIDoc and JSDoc formats are)